Picket Fences: Crossovers

 The series has two crossover episodes with another David E. Kelley series, Chicago Hope, one occurring in each series.
 In the first, on Picket Fences, Dr. Jill Brock accompanies Douglas Wambaugh to Chicago Hope Hospital over concerns of his heart.
 In the second, Wambaugh is back at Chicago Hope Hospital causing trouble for the doctors.

-Lauren Holly later joined the cast of Chicago Hope as Dr. Jeremy Hanlon and Tom Skerritt appeared in a different role as a guest star.
+Lauren Holly later joined the cast of Chicago Hope as Dr. Jeremy Hanlon and Tom Skerritt and Kathy Baker appeared in different roles as guest stars.